Romantic Wedding in Connecticut

 And you are the couple who’ll decide where to go.

-The book is available on Amazon.Com, where you can also listen to it read.
+“Oh, The Places You’ll Go!” from Amazon, where you can also listen to it read.

 “Your Personal Penguin” by Sandra Boynton